mcarroll138/mr-robogers/README.md

 Code: function findInteger (3)
 Expected Output: 'integer found.'

-Test: It looks for the number 1 in the finalInt and replaces with the string "Beep."
+Test: It looks for the number 1 in the userArray and replaces with the string "Beep."
 Code: function beepInsert()
 Expected Output: ['Beep', 2, 3]

-Ignore all test below, rerunning test after misinterperting the project prompt.

-Test: It makes finalInt a global veriable.
-Code: let finalInt
-Expected Output: Calls veriable on the global level.

-Test: It looks for the number 1 in the finalInt and replaces with the string "Beep."
+Test: It looks for the number 2 in the userArray and replaces with the string "Boop."
 Code: function beepInsert()
-Expected Output: ['Beep', 2, 3]

-Test: It looks for the number 2 in the finalInt and replaces with the string "Boop."
-Code: function beepInsert()
 Expected Output: ['Beep!', 'Boop!', 3]

+Ignore all test below, rerunning test after misinterperting the project prompt.

 Test: It looks for the number 3 in the finalInt and replaces with the string "Won't you be my neighbor?"
 Code: function neighborInsert()